kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 - **CSI drivers supporting the controller-side flow**: Required for the feature to activate.
-Drivers without the `NODE_INFO_FROM_CONTROLLER` capability use the default `NodeGetInfo` flow with no impact.
+Drivers without the `NODE_INFO_FROM_CONTROLLER` capability use the node-only flow with no impact.
 - **external-attacher sidecar**: Must be deployed with the `CSIControllerGetNodeInfo` feature gate enabled.
-If external-attacher is down, nodes register with a `DriverRegistrations` entry only, and topology and allocatable remain unset until it recovers and processes pending entries.
+If external-attacher is down, registrations without completed entries remain pending.
+Matching existing entries retain their published information but cannot be refreshed.

 ### Scalability